5 No-Cook Lunch Ideas

-For those days when you are in a pinch and life is just too hectic to meal prep, here are five super simple no-cook work lunch ideas that you can take to the office to help keep your healthy eating on track.
+For those days when you are in a pinch and life is just too hectic to meal prep, here are 5 easy and healthy no-cook lunch ideas for work that you can take to the office to help keep your healthy eating on track.

 Whether you are single, a mother of two, or a broke student trying to make ends meet, lunches seem to be the last thing on everyone’s mind.
 Of course, there are lots of great meal prep ideas you can do to ensure that you have healthy meals ready for the week, but sometimes life just gets the best of you so the simpler you can keep things the better.

-1. Can of Tuna + Leafy Greens + Cherry Tomatoes + Avocado
+Can of Tuna + Leafy Greens + Tomatoes + Avocado